sampson-chen/sack/README.md

 Copy and make it executable the script sack, sag and F in `~/bin` by default.
 You can also create symlink instead of copying.

+Works fine with `gawk`.
+Note that [mawk](https://invisible-island.net/mawk/) interpreter does not handle the escape sequence correctly (when parsing colored results with a regexp).

 ## How to Use

 You can use sag / sack in exactly the same way you currently use ag / ack!
 Woot!